Muslim Brotherhood: World War II (1939–1945)

 Over the course of the war, the Brotherhood displayed pro-Axis sympathies.
 Worried, the British kept the Brotherhood under firm control by temporarily banning its newsletters, surveiling its meetings and arresting various provincial leaders. al-Banna himself was briefly taken into custody and eventually acknowledged his loyalty to the British, although the latter remained suspicious.

 Between 1938 and 1940 or 1941 the Brotherhood formed an armed wing called the "Secret Apparatus" (al-Nizam al-Khas), also known as "Special Apparatus".
 This group was a successor of the "battalions" (kata'ib) established in late 1937.
-Its goal was to fight the British until their expulsion from Egypt, British collaborators as well as the Zionists.
-It was led by a committee of five, with each of them commanding one tightly knit cell.
+Its goal was to fight the British until their expulsion from Egypt, British collaborators as well as Zionists.
+It also protected the Brotherhood against the police and infiltrated the Communist movement.
+The "Secret Apparatus" was led by a committee of five, with each of them commanding one tightly knit cell.
 Only the most committed members, mostly young students or men with salaried jobs, were invited to join.
 New members of the "Secret Apparatus" were taught to obey, were given weapons, underwent heavy physical training and were taught the concepts of Jihad and underground operations.
 The result was a zealous elite force.
 Its first operation was allegedly towards the end of World War II, when members of the group threw a bomb at a British club.
-It also protected the Brotherhood against the police and infiltrated the Communist movement.
+Militarized youth sections were also raised, namely the junior kashafa ("scouts") and the more senior jawala ("travellers").

+In 1948, al-Banna denounced fascism and militarism in his book Peace in Islam:"Nazism came to power in Germany, Fascism in Italy and both Hitler and Mussolini began to force their people to conform to what they thought; unity, order, development, and power.
+Certainly, this system led the two countries to stability and a vital international role.
+This cultivated much hope, reawakened aspiration, and united the whole country under one leader.
+Then what happened?
+It became apparent that these seemingly powerful systems were a real disaster.
+The inspiration and aspirations of the people were shattered and the system of democracy did not lead to the empowerment of the people but to the establishment of chosen tyrants.
+Eventually after a deadly war in which innumerable men, women, and children died, these regimes collapsed."